NRC 2006 • Veterinary-Reviewed • Transparent assumptions

 • How it works: It predicts the next word based on internet averages.
 It is a language model, not a clinical calculator.

-• The Danger: It effectively blends conflicting blogs into one confident-sounding mistake.
+• The Danger: It blends conflicting blogs into one confident-sounding mistake.
 It cannot execute a sequential, multi-step clinical algorithm with hard-coded safety ceilings.

 • Missing: It lacks any hard-coded safety ceilings or metabolic guardrails.